 Allow the Peanut Patties to sit at room temperature for at least an hour or until the candy is firm and pulls away from the waxed paper with little effort.

-Save this Peanut Patties recipe to your favorite Christmas Candy board or your Peanut Candy board.
+Save this Peanut Patty recipe to your favorite Christmas Candy board or your Peanut Candy board.

 - 3 cups sugar